 Around 20 million Americans have neuropathy, a painful condition that stems from nerve damage.
-Boris Kaim MD Neurology, in El Paso, Texas, diagnoses and manages neuropathy with customized treatment plans to relieve your symptoms and help you reclaim your life.
-If you have pain, numbness, or other neuropathy symptoms, call the office to schedule a consultation with Dr. Kaim today.
+Ezra Elkayam MD Neurology, in El Paso, Texas, diagnoses and manages neuropathy with customized treatment plans to relieve your symptoms and help you reclaim your life.
+If you have pain, numbness, or other neuropathy symptoms, call the office to schedule a consultation with Dr. Elkayam today.

 Neuropathy is a condition that develops when you have peripheral nerve damage.
 Peripheral nerves are sensory, motor, and autonomic nerves that extend from your central nervous system and travel through your body.
 Your peripheral nerves enable you to move and interpret sensations.
 Your peripheral nerves also control some involuntary body functions like digestion and respiration.